NataliaKowal/HTML-basics/README.md

 Open the HTML files in a web browser to view their content.
 Interact with the form elements or read through the pigeon racing information as desired.

+##Tables
+The tables-exercise.html document is a hands-on exercise to create HTML tables:

+It provides a structure to display characters' names and ages.
+Includes table headers, body, and footer to calculate averages.